bojand/ghz/README.md

   -z, --duration=0          Duration of application to send requests.
 When duration is reached, application stops and exits.
 If duration is specified, n is ignored.
 Examples: -z 10s -z 3m.
   -x, --max-duration=0      Maximum duration of application to send requests with n setting respected.
 If duration is reached before n requests are completed, application stops and exits.
                             Examples: -x 10s -x 3m.
+      --connections=1       Number of connections to use.
+Concurrency is distributed evenly among all the connections.
+Default is 1.
   -d, --data=               The call data as stringified JSON.
 If the value is '@' then the request contents are read from stdin.
   -D, --data-file=          File path for call data JSON file.
 Examples: /home/user/file.json or ./file.json.
   -b, --binary              The call data comes as serialized binary message read from stdin.